mlehotay/ier/IER/IER-meaning.md

 ### **8.2 Internalized Constraint (Instinct and Development)**

-In biological systems, constraint is internalized via inheritance.
+In biological systems, constraint is internalized through inheritance and development.

-Genes specify:
+Physical processes shape:

 * neural architectures
 * affective gradients
 * sensorimotor couplings
 * developmental timing

-This creates a **pre-shaped experiential phase space**.

-Within that space, certain trajectories become dynamically unavoidable.
+This yields a **pre-structured experiential phase space** in which certain trajectories become dynamically unavoidable.

 ---